sukhik/mood/pages/about.md

 ##### Physical Care

-Using a beauty/exercise regime and nutrition, I want to change my looks and body.
+Using a beauty/exercise regimen and nutrition, I want to change my looks and body.
 I have to get in better shape.
 I want to increase my fitness and make no excuses, overcoming all aspects of the body which keep me down.
 I am investing in good sleep and the correct morning, afternoon, and evening routines for me.
 I need to fix my posture and breathing.
 It is important to improve my image because I would like to be better integrated and more confident in society and be the subject of photos.
 Goal: 115-119 lbs of lean muscle with corrected posture and tongue position in breathing

 ##### Culture, Internet, Information and Colllaboration